benbernard/RecordStream/README.md

 - grep

-    Select records for which a string of perl evaluates to true.
+    Select records for which a string of Perl evaluates to true.

 - multiplex